-Gulf Coast (Mobile) Terminaling Services Agreement-TransMontaigne Inc. We have a terminaling and transportation services agreement with TransMontaigne Inc. that will expire on December 31, 2012.
-Under this agreement, TransMontaigne Inc. agreed to throughput at our Mobile terminal a volume of refined products that will, at the fee schedule contained in the agreement, result in minimum revenue to us of approximately \$2.5 million for the contract year ending December 31, 2010.
+Gulf Coast (Mobile) Terminaling Services Agreement-TransMontaigne Inc. We had a terminaling services agreement with TransMontaigne Inc. that terminated on December 17, 2010.
+As consideration for the early termination of the terminaling services agreement and release of TransMontaigne Inc. from its obligations thereunder, we received an early termination payment of approximately \$1.3 million.
+Under this agreement, TransMontaigne Inc. agreed to throughput at our Mobile terminal a volume of refined products that, at the fee schedule contained in the agreement, resulted in minimum revenue to us of approximately \$2.5 million for the contract year ending December 31, 2010.